healeycodes/bitcask-lite/README.md

 ### HTTP API

-- GET `/get?key=a`
+- GET: `/get?key=a`
-- POST `/set?key=b&expire=1759300313415`
+- POST: `/set?key=b&expire=1759300313415`
-  - Body is read as the value
+  - HTTP body is read as the value
   - `expire` is optional (default is infinite)
-- DELETE `/delete?key=c
+- DELETE: `/delete?key=c`

 ## Performance

-The in-memory store is a concurrent map of maps.
+The in-memory key store is a concurrent map of maps.
 Each map shard has a lock to allow concurrent access.

 Reading a value requires a single disk seek.